 Word spread to other pediatricians and lactation consultants that I was helping many more Moms and babies overcome breastfeeding challenges.
 I became a very strong advocate and started a quest to make even more of a difference.
 It ended up taking the next two challenging years to get a soft tissue laser approved by such a big organization as Kaiser Permanente.
 I developed policies and procedures, helped to purchase equipment, and completed training sessions.
 They call me “the pioneer” in the organization.
 I had patients travel from Los Angeles and Riverside County to see me for laser frenectomies.
-After being unable to grow and expand the program, I resigned from Kaiser Permanente after 22 years of service.
+After being unable to grow and expand the program, I resigned from Kaiser Permanente in 2017 after 22 years of service.
 To this day there is still minimal education in medical school or residency about tongue ties and how they affect breastfeeding.

 With a private practice, I look forward to having a family oriented, multi-disciplinary approach as we diagnose and treat ties in babies, children, and adults.
 I look forward to giving many more lectures to educate, grow interest, and change lives.
-I am an active board member of the International Association of Tongue Tie Professionals, IATP, where I use my passion to further educate other health professionals.
+I served as a board member of the International Association of Tongue Tie Professionals, IATP, where I use my passion to further educate other health professionals.
 In private practice I will be able to to focus on expanding education about ties and help more Mothers breastfeed their babies with success.
 I do it all for Mom’s and kids to make a difference in their lives now, and in the future.
 Watch a short video of my story here.